staticxterm/beanie/docs/development.md

 - All the features will be covered and stay covered.
 - There is independence from other features and test cases.

-To run the test suite, make sure that you have MongoDB running and run `uv run pytest`.
+To run all tests, make sure that you have MongoDB running and run `uv run pytest`.

 ## Submitting new code